-Following several years of above-average streamflow in the upper Clark Fork River (UCFR), the Clark Fork Coalition (CFC), and local recreationists reported and documented numerous events that activated previously-contained floodplain slickens.
-Slickens are contaminated patches of bare ground devoid of vegetation due to heavy metal contamination dating back to the early 20th century (Figure 1).
-ARCO constructed berms around some slickens in the 1980s to keep the contaminated material from interacting with the river.
+Following several years of above-average streamflow in the upper Clark Fork River (UCFR), the Clark Fork Coalition (CFC) and local recreationists reported and documented numerous events that activated previously-contained floodplain slickens.
+These barren patches of ground were first contaminated by heavy metals-laced sediment from upstream mining operations as far back as the early 20th century (Figure 1).
+Mine owner Atlantic Richfield Company (ARCO) constructed berms around some slickens in the 1980s to keep the contaminated material from interacting with the river.
 But high, sustained stream flows have eroded many of these berms in recent years.

 The CFC first documented major berm failures in 2017, and in September 2019, documented a significant fish kill that was caused in part by a rainfall-induced berm failure.
-It is important to note the sustained nature of the anomalously-high flows on the upper Clark Fork over the past several years (Figure 2).
+It is important to note the sustained nature of the anomalously-high flows on the upper Clark Fork that occurred between 2017 and 2020 (Figure 2).
 For example, in 2020 the Clark Fork River USGS stream gauge at Galen recorded 50 days of flow in excess of 460 cfs, the long-term average peak streamflow value at the site.
 While recent high flows are considered to be a major causal factor, the deterioration of the berms themselves has also contributed to an increase in erosion hazards.